david-grs/geiger/README.md

 --------

 ### Time measurement
-The simplest usage of disco is do measure the time required for a task:
+The simplest usage of disco is to measure the time required for a task:

 ```c++
   #include "disco/benchmark.h"